Immigrate to Slovenia from South Africa

 Do South Africans need a Schengen visa in Slovenia?

-Yes, the citizens of South Africa need to obtain a Schengen visa for Slovenia.
+Yes, the citizens of South Africa need to obtain a Schengen visa for Slovenia, that allows them to relocate to Slovenia.
 The Schengen visa is one of the visas issued for short-term stays (of 90 days maximum, in a period of 180 days).
 You can request information on the types of documents you must prepare from our team of lawyers in Slovenia and you must also know that detailed information concerning your arrival and departure will be required as well.

 The Schengen visa can be issued by one of the Schengen states (which are EU member states, but one must notice that not all EU states are Schengen states) and the document provides the right to enter not only the territory of the country which issued the document, but also the territory of other Schengen states, without any additional border controls or other immigration documents.